Modernizing the Intranet of a multinational finance organization

 From research, a few clear pain themes surfaced:

-Users were actively building workarounds—Excel trackers, direct messaging, shadow tools—just to bypass core features.
+Users were actively building workarounds, Excel trackers, direct messaging, alternative tools, just to bypass core features.

 There was no clear labeling system.
 Pages had 10+ modules jammed together without logical grouping or priority.